SAP-samples/cloud-extension-html5-sample/mission/cloud-connector/README.md

-# Set Up the SAP Cloud Connector and establish a Trust to the SAP S/4HANA System
+# Set Up the Cloud Connector and establish a Trust to the SAP S/4HANA System

 ## Introduction